 Kick the party off with a vegetable platter.
 Your guests will appreciate some crisp, clean veggies, and it's easy for you.
 To really get them hungry, whip up a quick pickle or two in the days leading up to the party.

 Salads also lighten up the meal, and can be made ahead of time to toss with dressing right before eating.
 The combination of roast beets and eggs feels appropriate for a latke-filled evening; arugula, fennel, and orange is an even brighter seasonally appropriate idea.
-If you use a food processor to shred your potatoes, put it to work for this grated carrot and mint salad, too.

 Dress Up Your Latkes